Home Compare CDW vs LDOS

 CDW vs Leidos Holdings: Which Stock Looks Stronger in 2026?

-CDW holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Leidos still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Leidos carrying a narrow edge on stability.
+CDW still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.